 If you see a board-certified dermatologist, they can do a bacterial swab, which can potentially identify the type of bacteria triggering the breakout, explains New York City-based board-certified dermatologist Marisa Garshick MD.
 "It is sent to a lab and can determine what specific type of bacterial organism may be contributing to folliculitis and can often guide treatment based on what medications would be most helpful for the specific bacteria," she says.

 Another way to prevent folliculitis: Marmur recommends applying deodorant to atypical areas like the chest before working out.

 Though folliculitis does often go away on its own, if it gets painful, you should see a board-certified dermatologist.
 These are some common methods of treatment:

 - Antibacterial cleanser: Using a cleanser with benzoyl peroxide (like Humane Face & Body Acne Wash) can help, Dhingra notes.
-He sometimes recommends Hibiclens, an antibacterial wash which he notes should be used sparingly in less sensitive areas and should not be used on the face or genitals.
+He sometimes recommends Hibiclens, an antibacterial wash that he notes should be used sparingly in less sensitive areas and not on the face or genitals.

 - Laser hair removal: Laser hair removal, while expensive, can offer a permanent solution to folliculitis.
-By shrinking the hair follicles, the density of hair that grows in an area is drastically and permanently reduced, which in turn eliminates the possibility of them becoming inflamed.
+By shrinking the hair follicles, the density of hair that grows in an area is drastically and permanently reduced, eliminating the possibility of them becoming inflamed.

-- Taking a hands-off approach: It is especially important to never pop these spots like pimples, Marmur says, as doing so can lead to a bad staph infection.
+- Taking a hands-off approach: It is essential never to pop these spots like pimples, Marmur says, as doing so can lead to a bad staph infection.